“I am good, but not an angel. I do sin, but I am not the devil. I am just a small girl in a big world trying to find someone to love.”

 The Partisan National Convention is being held in New Eden City, and Ken has officially been announced as the Partisan Party candidate for the 2020 presidential election.
 It was a foregone conclusion, given the collapse of President Krump’s popularity over his mishandling of the coronavirus pandemic and the Black Lives Matter riots that followed the death of George Floyd, but having the official confirmation takes a significant weight off Faye’s shoulders.
 Faye knows only too well that a large percentage of the country, and indeed the world, had breathed a huge sigh of relief in the knowledge that Krump would not be in the White House for the coming four years.
 Faye is confident that the Abercrombies can help restore the country to health and greatness after the massive shock and economic turmoil that COVID-19 has recently unleashed.

 Throughout the convention Faye has been on a high, feeling like life couldn’t possibly get any better.
-Her speech on the second evening had been extremely well received, and the press are extolling Faye's potential to be an exemplary future First Lady.
-Faye is given the honor of making the closing speech of the conference, and she uses the opportunity to promote her charity, LAGA, and again outline her Prescription for Peace—modified as a result of social distancing, but still full of promise—which is well received.
+Her speech on the second evening had been extremely well received, and when Ken announces that Faye will be his vice-presidential running mate the convention attendees and press go wild.
+Faye is given the honor of making the closing speech of the convention, and she uses the opportunity to promote her charity, LAGA, and again outline her Prescription for Peace—modified as a result of social distancing, but still full of promise—which is extremely well received.

 As the post-convention party winds down, however, Faye tries to find Ken but is informed by one of his aides that he slipped out quietly some time ago.
 Faye tries to ignore the sinking feeling in the pit of her stomach; a feeling that’s very familiar for Faye these days, particularly when Ken is uncontactable, or acting distracted and distant.
 Faye knows that Ken will be at that den of iniquity, The Dark Side, with his mistress, Lobida.
 She also knows that Eve will be performing—strictly against Faye’s wishes—at the club for the first time tonight . . .